 Did you know that September is National Preparedness Month?
 The purpose of National Preparedness Month is to emphasize the importance of preparing for natural disasters and emergencies that can happen at any time.
 Earthquakes, hurricanes, dust storms, wildfires, power outages … oh my!
 All sorts of natural disasters and various environmental threats can severely impact indoor and outdoor air quality.
 Not to mention, air pollution as a result of natural disasters can create secondary emergencies.

-Recently, Nevada surpassed the state’s worst air quality index (AQI) numbers on record in the past two decades.
-This is due to the abundance of wildfires and spreading wildfire smoke on the west coast.
-The Washoe County Air Quality Management Division noted that levels of particulate matter were “dangerously high” late last month.
-This is a prime example of a secondary emergency caused by natural disasters.
+In 2021, Nevada surpassed the state’s worst air quality index (AQI) numbers on record in the past two decades.
+This was due to the abundance of wildfires and wildfire smoke on the west coast.
+This is a prime example of a secondary emergency caused by a natural disaster.

 Unlike outdoor air quality, indoor air quality is completely within your control.
 That is, at least, at home.
 Below are six easy air quality preparedness tips to promote healthy indoor air quality during extreme weather, natural disasters and emergencies.